 This feedback is based on our assessment of your merit against the assessment criteria.

-We use personal information that we collect about you during the recruitment and selection process to assess your suitability for a position under Chapter 5 of the Public Service Act 2008.
+We use personal information that we collect about you during the recruitment and selection process to assess your suitability for a position under Chapter 5 of the Public Sector Act 2022.

 All information you give us relating to a vacancy is subject to the: